-For a request for an encryption certificate, the future holder:
+For a request for an authentication certificate or electronic signature, the future holder:

 • Must have a user account on the Banque de France identity management system.
 If he does not have a user account, it is created when the certificate is requested.